ericauld/cutlass/media/docs/gemm_api_3x.md

 The kernel is "a collection of all clusters in the grid."
 The kernel layer schedules have four main responsibilities.

+EA: What?
+The kernel is all the clusters in the grid?

 - Ordering the execution of collectives within the kernel, performing any synchronization between that may be necessary